List of Animaniacs characters

 Animaniacs has a large cast of characters, most of whom appear in this scene from the opening theme.

-This is a list of characters in the 1993 animated series Animaniacs and its 2020 revival.
+The characters in the American television series Animaniacs were created by producer Tom Ruegger.
+The series primarily chronicles the adventures of the Warner Siblings and their various friends in a fictionalized version of Warner Bros.
+Studios Burbank.

 The Warner Siblings (Animaniacs)

-The Warner Siblings (also known as "the Animaniacs" by fans and the media) are small, silly, mischievous, anthropomorphic toon siblings of unknown origin and the central titular characters of the series; they generally introduce and identify themselves as "the Warner Brothers (and the Warner Sister)".
+The Warner Siblings (the Animaniacs) are small, silly, mischievous, anthropomorphic toon siblings of unknown origin and the central titular characters of the series; they generally introduce and identify themselves as "the Warner Brothers (and the Warner Sister)".
 Their species is never made clear: this has been satirized several times, most prominently in the song "What Are We?".